ignaciovi/ignaciovi.github.io/content/saving-costs-data-pipelines.md

   - data-engineering
 ---

-Recently, I've had to figure a way of reducing data pipeline costs in my company.
-At the end, as a start-up, our main objective as data team is to provide the highest impact at the lowest cost (isn't that every company's goal?)
+Working in a start-up presents the challenge of providing the highest impact at the lowest cost.
+Isn't that every company's goal, though?
+One of my main responsibilities in my day-to-day job is to find that balance.
+How do I keep adding models and pipelines without dramatically increasing our costs?

+In the last few weeks, I've had to do exactly that.
+And in this article, I'll present some of the learnings I've had along the way.

-For context, on our Data Architecture we use a combination of Airbyte (Ingestion) + DBT (Transformation) + Airflow (Orchestration) and Biguery as our Data Warehouse.
+For context, in our Data Architecture, we use a combination of Airbyte (Ingestion) + DBT (Transformation) + Airflow (Orchestration) and Biguery as our Data Warehouse.
 You can find more details on the architecture [here](https://medium.com/@ignaciovi/from-zero-to-modern-data-stack-2b5a645efb40).
 That's not to say that the recommendations mentioned below are not valid for other tools.
 Most of the recommendations are what I've seen commonly described as best practices in my research.

 Without further ado, find below the changes I've made to reduce the costs of our BigQuery billing down 30%.